fubralimited/indeed-api/README.md

-Indeed API Class
+Indeed API
 ===============================================================================

-PHP class to interact with the Indeed API.
+PHP interface to Indeed job search API.

 I will write better documentation when I can but look through the source for more detail.